-You may remember, I took a cooking class when I went to Chiang Mai, Thailand, and I really enjoyed it.
-The class I took with San Sebastian Food really makes that one seem amateur.
+You may remember, I took a cooking class when I went to Chiang Mai, Thailand, and I enjoyed it.
+The class I took with San Sebastian Food (now called Mimo) makes that one seem amateur.
 We were going to be cooking in a state of the art kitchen with two professionally trained chefs to teach us.
-Plus, we would get plenty of personal attention, since there were only five of us in the class.
+While it wasn’t a private cooking course, we would get plenty of personal attention, since there were only five of us in the class.
 Oh and last but not least, there would be plenty of adult beverages.

-We began in a classroom where we did introductions and got an overview of the menu.
+We began in a classroom in the Basque cooking school with introductions and an overview of the menu.
 We would be making five different pintxos and then dessert.
-Then, we put on our aprons and then headed to the kitchen.
+It would be like our own San Sebastian Pintxos Crawl!
+Time to put on our aprons and head to the kitchen.

 First, we got an overview of the ingredients, and then it was time to do the chopping.
 Since it was divided amongst the class, it wasn’t that much to cut up.
 I need to work on my knife skills but Russell, on the other hand, got complimented on his chopping skills.
 So going forward when Russell and I cook together, he is in charge of chopping.